gatsbyjs/gatsby/docs/docs/building-with-components.md

 ### Page template components

 You can programmatically create pages using "page template components".
-All pages are React components but very often these components are just wrappers around data from files or other sources.
+All pages are React components but very often these components are wrappers around data from files or other sources.

 `src/templates/post.js` is an example of a page component.
 It queries GraphQL for markdown data and then renders the page using this data.